ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 > "Often, the best way to get intel is to provoke action, set people in motion.
 Pros know better, but they usually have to work with a few amateurs, and they panic.
 So you beat the bushes a little and see what flies out.
 Once your frightened amateur leads you to the pros, the work begins." - Jeffrey Donovan as Michael Westen from Cable TV's _Burn Notice_

-Entering the weekend, and after that meeting with Eloise, I began to wonder if these people weren't going to get that I was joking.
+Entering the weekend, and after that meeting with Kandis, I began to wonder if these people weren't going to get that I was joking.
 To me, something of a snob, that would only suggest they weren't a company worth spending years with, and I'd find a way out sooner than later, or I'd get fired.

 I sighed -- I really, really, really was looking for a company to stay at for years, stabalize my debts, and move out of my expensive apartment to someplace more reasonable after a years worth of saving enough cash to do so.
 The last few years had been tough on me and many via Covid, and I was looking to get settled.

 That said, I realized that if I was right about the company's behaviors, then I wasn't wrong about making a joke out of it.
 How could you be right when your boss is the one that's wrong?
 You're not in charge.

-One of my new coworkers was a man named Tony Thompson.
+One of my new coworkers was a man named Nicolas Senger.
 He was extremely kind during the interview, and after I was given an offer emailed me personally to ask if I had any questions or just wanted to chat while I was considering the offer.
 While joining, during the "get to know you" session, I found out he learned guitar with his son during the Covid lockdown, and they were both into guitar sound effect pedals; two of my bigger hobbies.
-I had chatted a few times with Tony online about boutique guitar pedal manufacturers; Chase Bliss, Old Blood Noise Endeavors, and others.
+I had chatted a few times with Nicolas online about boutique guitar pedal manufacturers; Chase Bliss, Old Blood Noise Endeavors, and others.

-Just prior to joining Weber-Aufderhar, I had setup a "pedal board" - a preconfigured collection of effects pedals placed on a board such that you can move them easily - which I was quite proud of.
+Just prior to joining Runolfsdottir Group, I had setup a "pedal board" - a preconfigured collection of effects pedals placed on a board such that you can move them easily - which I was quite proud of.
 That weekend I had just figured out some of the ways MIDI worked and decided that it may be a nice way to endear myself to a new colleague I'd be working close with if I shot a video of me playing with the pedals.

 One of the pedals, a Chase Bliss MKII Automatone (nts: double check name), has mechanical faders which literally move when you change the preset, which is unique.
 I setup this and other pedals to have two sound effects, and thought it would be cool to make a video which shows both.